 Black Phoebes are primarily monogamous and pairs stay together for as long as 5 years.
 Experienced breeders stay on or near their territories from previous years and often raise two broods in a single season.
 When courting, males approach a perched female with showy, fluttering flight and hover beside her, chasing her if she leaves her perch.
 He also performs a display flight near a nest site, in which he fans his tail and flutters his wings, zig-zagging or spiraling upwards as high as 100 feet; he then perches in a treetop and starts to sing.
 Pairs aggressively defend their territories from other Black Phoebes, maintaining a distance of several hundred feet between nests.
 They also chase away other flycatchers and songbirds, such as Western Wood-Pewees, Rough-winged Swallows, Barn Swallows, House Finches, White-crowned Sparrows, Brewer’s Blackbirds, and Yellow-rumped Warblers.
 To show aggression, they flick or droop their wings, raise their crests, and pump or fan their tails.
 When threatened by aerial nest predators—such as Cooper’s Hawks, Northern Harriers, American Kestrels, Loggerhead Shrikes, and Western Scrub-Jays—Black Phoebes usually sound an alarm call and flee.
 They are more assertive against terrestrial predators like red foxes, coyotes, and ground squirrels, sometimes swooping down and snapping their bills to deter an intruder.
 Black Phoebes are nonsocial outside of the breeding season.Back to top

-Black Phoebes are numerous and their numbers have been steadily increasing since 1966, according to the North American Breeding Bird Survey.
-Partners in Flight estimates there are 5.6 million Black Phoebes in the world, with 18 percent of those in the U.S. and another 50 percent in Mexico.
-They are not on the 2012 Watch List.
+Black Phoebes are numerous and their numbers steadily increased from 1966 to 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 6 million, with 18% spending some part of the year in the U.S., and 50% in Mexico.
+They rate a 9 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 Black Phoebes have responded well to the increase in suitable nest sites brought along by human development, including buildings, culverts, and bridges.
 Their close association with water means it’s important to protect water quality and wetland habitats.Back to top

 Black Phoebes do well around humans.
 They don’t come to feeders, but they may use your backyard as a place to catch insects, or even build nests under eaves of a building, especially if there is water or mud nearby.Back to top